 ♦ The children of Israel, fleeing from the Egyptians, passed through the waters of the Red Sea ♦

-♦ The crossing of the Jordan River when God parted the as the children of Israel passed through the waters of the Jordan, leaving their old lives behind to become citizens of the Promised Land ♦
+♦ The crossing of the Jordan River when God parted the waters as the children of Israel passed over the Jordan river bed, leaving their old lives behind to become citizens of the Promised Land ♦

 Well let me tell you what I believe these stories reveal.
 Firstly let me say that the waters present in each one of the above illustrations are not the ‘living waters’ coming forth from the ‘fountain of living waters’.

 In the creation account the Father separated light and dark – good and evil.
 He also gathered the waters together and separated the landmass.
 These waters will go on to reveal and symbolise the unregenerate, heathen masses and nations of the unsaved world.
 The dry land represents ‘YHWH’s’ people – some completely out of the waters/seas and others are land but submerged in the waters.

 In Revelation21:1 we read that there will be no more sea in the new heavens and a new earth.
 This is a reference to no more heathen nations.